-"Sentence minus predicate" that is a nice mathematical theorem, but does not help much understanding the idea of a subject.
-That is all alright, it is okay.
-Which in a way tells us this proposition that subject is different from predicate, subject is not part of the predicate therefore, it has a different status compared to every other element which are part of predicate is something, is one thing about a subject.
+Professor: Sentence minus predicate.
+That is a nice mathematical theorem, but does not help much understanding a subject, the idea of a subject.
+That is alright.
+That is okay.
+Which in a way tells us this proposition that subject is different from predicate, subject is not part of the predicate.
+Therefore, it has a different status compared to every other element, which are part of predicate is something, is one thing about a subject.
+In other words, predicate contains objects and verbs and other elements.

-In other words, predicate contains objects and verbs okay and other elements.
-So, if we are talking about 3 elements like subject, verb and object, we know with this with this description that subject is different from verb and predicate, it has a different status, right?

-So how do we define it?
-How do we define it in a more precise way?
+So, if we are talking about three elements like subject, verb, and object, we know with this description that subject is different from verb and predicate.
+It has a different status.
+So how do we define it, how do we define it in a more precise way?

-A word which is in agreement with the verb.
+Student: The word which is in agreement with a verb is called a subject.

-That sounds better, a noun or a word, more precisely we can say noun we are going to call it something else, which is a noun phrase little later ones we talk about phrases, so we can say word or a noun that agrees with the verb and we have already seen what agreement means.
+Professor: That sounds better.
+A noun or a word, more precisely we can say a noun.
+We are going to call it something else, which is a noun phrase little later once we talk about phrases.
+So, we can say a word or a noun that agrees with the verb and we have already seen what agreement means.

-Sir, but in the sentence "Seema ne seb khaya".

-Haha.

-In this, we will take "Seema" as subject.
+Student: Sir, but in the sentence Sima ne seb khaye.
+In this, we will take Sima as subject.

-No, that is a semantic subject.
+Student: No. That is a semantic subject.

-That is a semantic subject.
+Professor: That is a semantic subject.

-Here we are talking about the grammatical.
+Student: So, here we are talking about the grammatical.

-We are talking about both; we are talking about both and the way to put both together...
+Professor: No, we are talking about both and the way to put both together.